Arunvishnu123/Peer-to-Peer-BlockChain/WorkPlan.md

 ## Plan of Action ##

-* first phase of the excecution is to make full working blockchain
+* First phase of the excecution is to make full working blockchain

 For a start first we work for the below things